 Cassie Ventura reaches settlement in lawsuit alleging abuse, rape by ex-boyfriend Sean "Diddy" Combs

-Singer Casandra Ventura, who performs under the name Cassie, has reached a settlement just one day after bringing a federal lawsuit in New York against Sean "Diddy" Combs in which she accused him of rape and physical abuse during their relationship, her attorney confirmed in a statement.
+Singer Casandra Ventura, who performs under the name Cassie, has reached a settlement just one day after bringing a federal lawsuit in New York against musician and entrepreneur Sean "Diddy" Combs in which she accused him of rape and physical abuse during their relationship, her attorney confirmed in a statement.

 "I have decided to resolve this matter amicably on terms that I have some level of control.
 I want to thank my family, fans and lawyers for their unwavering support."
 Ventura said in the statement.

-"We have decided to resolve this matter amicably," Combs said in a statement.
+"We have decided to resolve this matter amicably," Combs said in his own statement.
 "I wish Cassie and her family all the best.
 Love."

 Terms of the settlement were not disclosed.